RandomSearch18/a-level-project/docs/readme.md

 | ---------- | ----------- |
 | ![The route screen with "check start/destination address" buttons (dark theme)](assets/3/route-screen-dark.png) | ![The route screen with "check start/destination address" buttons (light theme)](assets/3/route-screen-light.png) |

-I implemented the logic for the button in a new `displayResolvedAddress()` function, which is made to display any geocoding errors intuitively to the user:
+I implemented the logic for the button in a new `displayResolvedAddress()` procedure, which is made to display any geocoding errors intuitively to the user:

 ```ts
 async function displayResolvedAddress(inputId: string) {